stevearc/pypicloud/README.rst

 .. _coverage: https://coveralls.io/r/stevearc/pypicloud?branch=master

-This package is a Pyramid app that runs a simple PyPI server where all the packages are stored on Amazon's Simple Storage Service (S3).
+This package is a Pyramid app that runs a simple PyPI server where all the packages are stored on Amazon's Simple Storage Service (S3) or Google's Cloud Storage (GCS).

 `LIVE DEMO <http://pypi.stevearc.com>`_